 The appointment and use of commercial agents and distributors to develop markets, both domestic and overseas, and to increase sales of goods and/or services is a well-established commercial practice.
 But what are the distinctions between, and the respective advantages and disadvantages of appointing, agents and distributors?
+How do you know you are going down the route that best suits your business?

 Agency – In broad terms, under English law an agent has the power to bind the party appointing the agent (the ‘principal’) to contracts with third parties.
 As such, the agent needs to have appropriate authority to do so, usually by way of a contract.